knightsUCF/CarRacing/Log.md

+# Random Stretches of Traffic and Congestion

+We want to have random stretches (waves) of traffic so the player has to slow down.
+But the traffic feels like a wave to the player so they can then speed up and take over the road for another atomic block of slower traffic.

 # Setting a Cruise Speed

 Here we are setting a cruise speed at the maximum acceleration.
 We don't have the break accounting for this yet.